ankitsejwal/Lyndor/README.md

 * [**How to create alias?**](https://www.moncefbelyamani.com/create-aliases-in-bash-profile-to-assign-shortcuts-for-common-terminal-commands/)

 * The program will ask now for URL, just paste a course url in the Terminal/CMD - and the download should begin.

+#### If you wish to download via cookies (Recommended for Organizational login):
+* Extract cookies from browser after login to Lynda.com by addon [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg) extension
+* Your cookies.txt file must be downloaded in either Downloads or Desktop folder.

 ### Reporting Issues
 * Each release of the program is well tested on MacOS, feedback and bug reporting for Windows and Linux operating system is needed and will be greatly appreciated.